Av3boy/session-manager/README.md

-# session-manager
+# Session Manager

+## Introdution

-This extension has been built on top of this example https://github.com/mdn/webextensions-examples/tree/master/beastify
+This firefox extension has been built on top of this example https://github.com/mdn/webextensions-examples/tree/master/beastify

 CICD can be implemented using the signing api